 ArtsQuest places Banana Factory artists in area schools to conduct visual art residency programs and as well as after school programs.
 Disciplines include Painting, Drawing, Sculpture, Jewelry, Mosaics, Printmaking, Papermaking, Cartooning and more.
 Students learn to trust their artistic abilities without fear of failure.

 Visual arts classes at the Banana Factory are made available to adult and youth community members who would otherwise not have access to these experiences.
 Classes include Painting and Drawing, working in acrylic, watercolor, pencil, pastel and pen & ink.
 All skill levels are welcome as students are encouraged to experiment and develop their own personal style.
 Sculpture students will work with all types of recycled materials to create sculptural pieces.
 Jewelry classes provide the tools necessary to learn wire bending, hammering techniques and stringing with beautiful beads.
 Mosaics students learn techniques for cutting glass, breaking tiles and grouting.
-Banana Factory is home to the only Hot Glass Studio in the Lehigh Valley.
+The Banana Factory is home to the only Hot Glass Studio in the Lehigh Valley.
 Other classes include Ceramics, Photography, Video Game Design, Printmaking, Papermaking, Cartooning and more.